-- 136) Refer to the table above, which gives five points on a nation's PPF.
-The production of 7 units of X and 28 units of Y is - A) impossible given the available resources. - B) possible but leaves some resources less than fully used or misallocated. - C) on the production possibilities frontier between points c and d. - D) on the production possibilities frontier between points b and c.
+137) Refer to the table above, which gives five points on a nation's PPF.
+The production of 7 units of X and 28 units of Y is

+A) impossible given the available resources.

+B) possible but leaves some resources less than fully used or misallocated.

+C) on the production possibilities frontier between points c and d.

+D) on the production possibilities frontier between points b and c.

-- 137) Refer to the table above, which gives five points on a nation's PPF.
+138) Refer to the table above, which gives five points on a nation's PPF.
 The opportunity cost of increasing the production of Y from 16 to 36 units is a total of

-- A) 1/5 unit of X per unit of Y.
+A) 1/5 unit of X per unit of Y.

-- B) 2/5 unit of X per unit of Y.
+B) 2/5 unit of X per unit of Y.

-- C) 1/2 unit of X per unit of Y.
+C) 1/2 unit of X per unit of Y.

-- D) 3/5 unit of X per unit of Y.
+D) 3/5 unit of X per unit of Y.

+Answer: B

+Topic: Opportunity Cost

+Skill: Analytical

+AACSB: Reflective thinking

-- 138) Refer to the table above, which gives five points on a nation's PPF.
-As we increase the production of X, - A) the output of Y increases. - B) unemployment increases. - C) the opportunity cost of each new unit of X increases. - D) the opportunity cost of each new unit of X decreases.
+139) Refer to the table above, which gives five points on a nation's PPF.
+As we increase the production of X,

+A) the output of Y increases.

+B) unemployment increases.

+C) the opportunity cost of each new unit of X increases.

+D) the opportunity cost of each new unit of X decreases.

+Answer: C

+Topic: Increasing Opportunity Cost

+Skill: Analytical

+AACSB: Reflective thinking
-- 139) If the United States can increase its production of automobiles without decreasing its production of any other good, the United States must have been producing at a point

-- A) within its PPF.
+140) If the United States can increase its production of automobiles without decreasing its production of any other good, the United States must have been producing at a point A) within its PPF.

-- B) on its PPF.
+B) on its PPF.

-- C) beyond its PPF.
+C) beyond its PPF.

-- D) None of the above is correct because increasing the production of one good without decreasing the production of another good is impossible.
+D) None of the above is correct because increasing the production of one good without decreasing the production of another good is impossible.